technix/atrament.ink/docs/developer/atrament-web.md

 - sound: [howler.js](https://github.com/goldfire/howler.js)
 - platform: web / Neutralinojs

-The library detect environment to define which interface to use for persistent storage and platform features.
+The library detects the environment to define which interface to use for persistent storage and platform features.

 ## Usage